oussama-sadki/Full-and-Reduced-Order-Luenberger-Observer-Based-Feedback-Control-of-system-with-three-tanks/README.md

 # Full-and-Reduced-Order-Luenberger-Observer-Based-Feedback-Control-With_Integral-Action-Under-Constant-Disturbance
-This post presents implementation of Full and Reduced Order Linear Observer using state-feedback controller with integral action.
+This post presents implementation of Full and Reduced Order Linear Observer and state-feedback controller with integral action.
 Our system is composed of three communicating tanks fed by a liquid through a valve.
 The first step each designer starts with is mathematical modeling.Working out some math and using physical laws, we derived three nonlinear differential equations,then we linearized them at a prechosen equilibrium points.The numerical parameters of the dynamical matrix(state matrix) were directly given.
 We are interested in the height of the third tank so the output equation is the third height.
 The objective is to maintain this height at a specific level through a valve that feeds the first tank even in the presence of external disturbance that is assumed to be non-zero constant in this project.